 If you would like more technical information on O-Wool’s fiber sourcing, cleaning, spinning and dyeing processes, please download the FAQ!

 Second to fiber, animals are a true love of mine.
-I have been vegetarian for 14 years and have made O-Wool's top priority purchasing humanely produced fiber.
+I have been vegetarian for 14 years and have made it O-Wool's priority to purchase humanely produced fiber.
 This means non-mulesed Merino, or local fiber from animals and a farmer I know.
 (If you want more info on the cruel mulesing process performed on Merino sheep used for fiber, Google it (most descriptions will be graphic - just a warning)).
-I foster cats and dogs through Philly ACCT and live with 2 shelter dogs and a shelter cat.
+I live with 2 shelter dogs and a shelter cat.
 I've finally moved out of the city to a beautiful old historic farm house in Philadelphia's Wissahickon Valley Park.
-We've just finished building a coop for our 4 chickens (Brontosaurus, Princess Buttercup, Rumpy and Lucille).
-This summer I look forward to building a massive garden and enjoying some fresh eggs and veggies.
-I'm right next to a horse stable and go out riding with my favorite horse, Buddy, almost every weekend.
+We've ventured into backyard chicken farming and adore our 4 chickens (Rumpy, Lucille, Frey and Pumpkin).
+This winter I look forward to knitting in front of our massive cast-iron wood-burning stove and frolicking in the snow-filled park.
+I'm right next to a horse stable and go out riding almost every weekend (and spend many hours grooming the horses, much to their dismay).
 If you follow me on Instagram, you will see entirely too many photos of all of these things, and a few of yarn, too.
-Some day I hope to own some land where I can house O-Wool, an adopted Mustang or two, some rescued farm animals, a couple of old Pit Bulls, a sizable vegetable garden, and my wonderful boyfriend, who I hope will help me with all of it (I'm going to need it!).
+Some day I hope to own some land where I can house O-Wool, a couple of adopted horses, some rescued goats and sheep, lots of chickens, a couple of old Pit Bulls, a sizable vegetable garden, and my wonderful boyfriend, who I hope will help me with all of it (I'm going to need it!).